dgusoff/dgusoff.github.io/_posts/2020-01-07-Azure-Principals2.md

+---
+layout: post
+title: Working with Service Princpals in Azure, Part 2
+---

 In [part 1](https://dgusoff.github.io/azure-principals-1/) of this blog I discussed Service Principals and Role Assignments in Azure and walked through how to set them up.
 In this blog we'll put the concepts to work by creating a couple of simple integrations against Azure.

 ## Part 1 recap